ninsuo/php-shared-memory/README.md

 ---------

 Of course, if you have 150 processes working on the same file at the same time, your hard drive will slow down your processes.
-To handle this issue, if you're on a Linux system, you can create a filesystem partition on RAM.
+To handle this issue, if you're on a Linux system, you can create a filesystem partition in RAM.
 Writing into a file stored in RAM will be about as quick as writing in memory.

 As root, type the following commands: